 Rosacea gets worse when your complexion is exposed to:

 - things that increase the capillary blood flow in your skin, or

 - things that irritate the fragile skin-barrier that characterizes rosacea-prone complexions.

 This is because two of the key characteristics of rosacea are an abnormal skin vascular response and skin-barrier fragility.

 For over 30 years, I have treated rosacea-prone complexions, and there are many factors that cause rosacea triggers. - Dermatologist Dr. Cynthia Bailey

-A number of them increase during the fall and winter.
+A number of them increase during the fall and winter which are high risk times for a rosacea flare-up.
 Others happen year-round.

 Dermatologist's Tips on Rosacea Triggers to Avoid to Prevent Flare-Ups

 - consuming alcoholic beverages,

 - drinking hot beverages,